sdimitrijevic/ada-ml/README.md

 # Machine Learning Examples

-This repository contains resources for the machine learning classes.
+This repository contains several examples of assignments for the machine learning classes.
+The assignment descriptions are in the notebooks.